hackersanddesigners/soilpunk_joulethief_slides/slides.rst

 .. image:: ./assets/images/joulethief_3.png

-The increasing amount of electricity through the second coil generates a negative voltage in the first coil.
-An negative voltage is induced in the first coil, which cause the transistor to close.
+The increasing amount of electricity through the second coil generates a negative voltage in the first coil, which cause the transistor to close.

 ----